SweetLovingLies/iwishyouroses/neocities/to-doPhone.md

 **!!!!!!!!
 Today !!!!!!!!**

+* Make onboarding phone setup flow
+  * Work on the onboarding pages
+    * Not sure what they will say yet.

 * Your Tome <---------- Easy?
   * Notes taking app
   * Maybe also for journalling?
   * Write love letters that could appear in the Yandere shrine!

+    \
+* Mellow <--------- Easy?
+  * Select your mood with emojis or cute icons
+    * Could use this to practice anime style vector work
+  * Mood insights?

+    \

 **!
 Whenever tf I feel like doing this !**